dorislovescoding/ST6520/README.md

 library(~)

-replace ~ with algoleverage elnetcoord or solveols
+replace ~ with algoleverage, elnetcoord or solveols

+To read the vignette, using the command:

+vignette('~')